 So now that the season of solemn and authentic celebration of both holidays is coming to a close, I am letting my wacky, transgressive interfaith side show with some creative uses for leftover matzoh and Easter candy.

 Peep S’mores.
 This original Peep and Matzoh S’more video (above), has inspired much commentary and even sequels.
 The helium-addled rendition of “Dayeinu” on the soundtrack as the Peep inflates in the microwave provides a dark, campy twist, somewhere between terrifying and hilarious.
-Some people will actually eat these: the blandness of matzoh nicely balances the tooth-ache sweetness of chocolate and marshmallow.
+Some people will actually eat Peep S’mores: the blandness of matzoh nicely balances the tooth-ache sweetness of chocolate and marshmallow.
 My favorite use for leftover Peeps (with no reference to Passover) is the equally bizarre Rice Krispies Treats with Floating Peep Heads.
 And hey, it’s gluten free!

 Matzoh House.
 Meanwhile, thanks to my friend Geneva, a great cook and designer and interfaith parent, for sending this link to gingerbread-style houses made with matzoh and jelly beans.
 As with gingerbread houses, these are perfect for using up candy (and matzoh) without actually having to consume it.
 And check out some sillier uses for leftover matzoh (with no reference to Easter candy) in this youtube song.
 Enjoy!